arseneionut/Matchmaking/readme.md

 As the service is setup now:
 - the session will wait 30 seconds if the minimum number of players is reached.
 - the session will automatically start if the max number of players is reached.
-- if there is under minimum number of players in each session based on the ping, after 30 seconds, the players will start cascading from higher ping sessions to lower ping until sessions can be started
+- if the minimum amount of players isn't met, after 30 seconds the players will start cascading from higher ping sessions to lower ping until sessions can be started

 ## Architecture
 The Matchmaking system is composed out of the service and the engine.